Golden Syrup Cake is a moist sponge cake made with golden syrup, butter, milk, flour, and topped with shredded coconut.

 Adding the Toppings: Immediately once you get the cake out of the oven, brush it with the golden syrup and sprinkle with shredded coconut.
 Then let it cool completely before taking it out of the tin.

-Store: Store this golden syrup cake in an airtight container in the fridge for 4-5 days.
+I store this cake in an airtight container in the refrigerator for 4-5 days.

 - Whipped cream